ohammer-ai/novadac/README.md

 Note two problems with the PCB:
 * Produced with 1.6 mm thickness is very difficult to insert into slot (but you can do it!)
 * The DAC output connectors are made for vertical minijacks.
 This is stupid because it requires at least 3 slots.
 You probably want to solder in something else there.
 The parallel-out screw connectors are also too tall for 1 slot.
 (I have plenty of space in my Nova 840)
+* Adding a 220 uF capacitor in parallel with C12 next to U13 (mind the polarity) greatly reduces noise from the DAC outputs.

 Have not made bill-of-materials.
 Components are in the schematic, the chips are: